wp-plugins/radio-station/readme.txt

 Use the shortcode `[list-shows]` in your page/posts or use `do_shortcode(['list-shows']);` in your template files.
 This will output an unordered list element containing the titles of and links to all shows marked as "Active".

+The following attributes are available for the shortcode:
+		'genre' => Displays shows only from the specified genre(s).
+Separate multiple genres with a comma, e.g. genre="pop,rock".

+Example:
+`[list-shows genre="pop"]`
+`[list-shows genre="pop,rock,metal"]`

 = I need users other than just the Administrator and DJ roles to have access to the Shows and Playlists post types.
 How do I do that? =

 Since I'm stongly opposed to reinventing the wheel, I recommend Justin Tadlock's excellent "Members" plugin for that purpose.
 You can find it on